Emollients are interesting ingredients.

 They are often referred to as protectors, because they lie on top of the skin shielding it from environmental harm, allowing your skin to rebuild its natural barrier function over time.

 So they are excellent for dry skin, because they completely block moisture loss, and don’t cause allergies or irritation.

 There are many emollients that are either completely synthetic, or don’t come from natural sources.

-They work by imparting a nice silky feel on the skin, and help with slip and glide, and are often referred to as breathable barriers, because they leave a protective film on the surface of the skin.
+They work by imparting a nice silky feel on the skin, and help with slip and glide, and are often referred to as breathable barriers, because they leave a protective film on the skins surface.